-The Securities Investor Protection Corporation (SPIC) on the other hand, protects customers if their brokerage firm fails.
+The Securities Investor Protection Corporation (SIPC) on the other hand, protects customers if their brokerage firm fails.
 It’s similar to FDIC insurance, but instead of insuring your checking and/or savings accounts at your bank, they’re protecting the securities and cash in your brokerage account up to $500,000.

 Credibility factor #4: Who are their partners?

 Finally, learning more about a fintech’s partnership network and those partners’ credibility themselves can aid in gathering a fintech’s trust signals.
 Partners of Save, Chime, and Betterment include Webster Bank, N.A., Member FDIC ($65 billion in assets), The Bancorp Bank, N.A. ($6.8 billion in assets) and Stride Bank, N.A.
 (1.17 billion in assets), Members FDIC, and nbkc bank, Member FDIC, respectively.
 All of these partner banks are Members FDIC, which protects your deposits up to $250,000 per depositor, per ownership category, per FDIC-insured bank.